mttaggart/pwst-resources/README.md

 # PWST Resources

-This repository contains resources for students taking the TCM Academy course "Practical Webapp Security and Testing."
+This repository contains resources for students taking the Taggart Institute course "Practical Webapp Security and Testing."

 ## Usage